 A slight chin tuck on retraction is important.

-In general it's good practice to stretch tired and sore muscles.
+In general it is good practice to stretch tired and sore muscles.
 However, my experience, with the neck muscles, stretching them often increases the pain.

-If there's any concomitant injury to the disc or facet joint complex, stretching the neck muscles may subluxate the weak joints.
+If there is any concomitant injury to the disc or facets complex, stretching the neck muscles may subluxate the weak joints.

 So I have no neck muscle stretches on this page.
-There is a place for them, but I'd rather you were taught them by your health professional, who must also decide: do you have a purely muscle condition in the neck, or is there is also an underlying joint condition.
+There is a place for them, but I would rather you were taught them by your health professional, who must also decide: do you have a purely muscle condition in the neck, or is there is also an underlying joint condition?
 In which case, in my book, stretches are contraindicated.
 Others have a different opinion.

 The Cat and Camel exercises for a stiff neck are more difficult, and probably should not be taught on a website.
 If you're not getting it, get help.
 It's an old yoga exercise.